malcalevak/wp-slimbox2/readme.txt

 Either the Javascript doesn't support it, or I haven't gotten around to adding it.<br />

 = Why isn't the plugin in my language?
-Could I contribute a translation?=
+Could I contribute a translation? =

 I only know English, but as of v.0.9.4 the plugin supports localization using PO and MO files, just like WordPress.<br />
 A copy of the POT file to use in your translations can be found in the languages directory as wp-slimbox2.pot.<br />